The detectives are checking every suspect, leaving no stone unturned. One stone they turn acts suspicious and has no alibi.

 "Unless you're the world's greatest one-armed gravedigger!"

-- In one episode of Law & Order: Criminal Intent the Victim of the Week was the shrewish soon-to-be-ex-wife of an equally shrewish Captain Erzatz of Stephen Hawking who fell down a flight of stairs.
-The mathematician is counted out because his Multiple Sclerosis is too advanced and he needs a wheelchair to move around that is also outfitted with a special alarm that goes off if he moves too much (because the only way it would happen is if he fell off).
+- In one episode of Law & Order: Criminal Intent the Victim of the Week was the shrewish soon-to-be-ex-wife of an equally shrewish Captain Ersatz of Stephen Hawking who fell down a flight of stairs.
+The mathematician is counted out because his Multiple Sclerosis is too advanced, and he needs a wheelchair to move around which is also outfitted with a special alarm that goes off if he moves too much (because the only way it would happen is if he fell off).
 It ends up being a subversion: at the denouement, Goren is able to prove that the man still had just enough physical capability left in him to reach for the switch that shut down the alarm and push his wife.

 - In the Book of Genesis, Rachel steals several household idols from her father. note By this time, Jacob and his wives had left Laban's property, in hopes of starting a new life of their own.
 Laban comes storming after them, demanding to know where his idols are.
 Jacob replies that he doesn't have them, and allows Laban to look, promising him that whoever stole them would be executed.
 Rachel had hidden the idols in her seat, and gave the excuse that she couldn't get up because she was on her period.
 Laban doesn't question her; he probably figured that she was uncomfortable, and also (even though this was before the Mosaic Law specifically saying so was written down) menstrual blood (and the woman it was coming from, and anything she touched) were considered spiritually "unclean," and that ritual impurity could be passed onto anyone who touched her.
 So he didn't think to move her, and eventually left Jacob and family alone.
 Some think that Rachel's later Death by Childbirth was inadvertently prophesied by Jacob, or was a divine punishment for stealing the idols.

 - Overlooked in the third case of Apollo Justice: Ace Attorney, where a blind fourteen-year-old boy is charged with shooting a man.
 The gun in question had a strong recoil, and usually only heavily trained police officers are capable of using it without breaking something, so it was unlikely the defendant (who was a pianist and likely never held a gun in his life) could shoot it properly.
-No one brings this up though, and the prosecutor has a good reason to believe the defendant is guilty because he's not actually blind.
+No one brings this up, though, and the prosecutor has a good reason to believe the defendant is guilty because he's not actually blind.

 - In the third case of the second game, Acro claims he couldnt be the culprit because hes in a wheelchair.
 Phoenix has to prove that he could get around that limitation.